-The preparation and publication of an Annual Governance Statement in accordance with the CIPFA / SOLACE Framework is necessary to meet the statutory requirement set out in regulation 4(2) of the Accounts & Audit (England) Regulations 2011 which requires authorities to "conduct a review at least once in a year of the effectiveness of its system of internal control" and to prepare a statement on internal control which should accompany the Statement of Accounts.
+The preparation and publication of an Annual Governance Statement in accordance with the CIPFA/SOLACE Framework is necessary to meet the statutory requirement set out in Part 2, 6(1) of the Accounts and Audit Regulations 2015 which requires authorities to "conduct a review of the effectiveness of the system of internal control required by regulation 3; and prepare an annual governance statement."

-Scope of Responsibility
+Scope of responsibility

 Richmond Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-Richmond Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+Richmond Council also has a duty under the Local Government Act 2000 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-In discharging this overall responsibility, Richmond Council is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, and which includes arrangements for the management of risk.
+In discharging this overall responsibility, Richmond Council is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

-Richmond Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA / SOLACE Framework Delivering Good Governance in Local Government.
-A copy of the Code is available on our website:
+Richmond Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework -Delivering Good Governance in local government.

-This statement explains how the authority has complied with this Code and also meets the requirements of regulation 4(2) of the Accounts and Audit Regulations (England) Regulations 2011 in relation to the publication of an Annual Governance Statement.
+This statement explains how the authority has complied with this code and also meets the requirements of regulation 6(1) of the Accounts and Audit Regulations 2015 in relation to the publication of an Annual Governance Statement.

-The Purpose of the Governance Framework
+The purpose of the governance framework

 The governance framework comprises the systems and processes, and culture and values, by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.